codingsoul

 But it isn’t.

-It’s a room where everyone talks at the same time, nobody takes minutes, and at the end, a decision appears — with no way to explain how it was reached.
-No compliance officer would accept that.
-No auditor.
-No enterprise customer.
+Imagine a development team working like this.
+It’s a room where everyone talks at the same time.
+Nobody is going to take minutes.
+It is unclear who is responsible for what and finally, a decision appears with no way to explain how it was reached.

-Yet this is exactly how many agent architectures are designed: parallel reasoning, implicit aggregation, unclear responsibility.
+Yet this is exactly how many agent architectures are designed for parallel reasoning, implicit aggregation thus unclear responsibility.

 Atomic tasks can run in parallel.
 Decisions can’t.

-This article explains why I chose a fundamentally different architecture for Agent Smith, my open-source AI coding agent — and what that architecture looks like under the hood.
+This article explains why I chose a fundamentally different architecture for Agent Smith, an open-source AI coding agent and what that architecture looks like under the hood.

 The Problem With Parallel Agent Systems